anon-applicant/The-NUFORC-Vitrine/README.md

 ## Briefing

-All data was collected (WIP), cleaned, analysed and visualised by me.
+All data was collected, cleaned, analysed and visualised by me.

 ### Data cleansing